 My approach to teaching is flexible, yet consistent, and friendly, yet rigorous.
 I build my tutorials around a solid and clear objective-driven structure that we agree on with my student.
 At the same time, no tutorial of mine is the same, as I tailor each to the student's specific situation at hand, ensuring the maximum efficiency and problem-solving every time.
-I use a variety of digital and print learning materials to suit my students' wishes and needs the best possible way.
+I use a hand-picked variety of digital and print learning materials to suit my students' wishes, needs, and abilities in the most efficient way.